FACT SHEET - Six months of ‘ceasefire’ in Gaza - A ceasefire in name only

 - Four Palestinian healthcare workers have been killed.
 Paramedic, Hatem Ismail Rayyan, died in Israeli detention.
 (MoH)

-- 309 healthcare workers have been detained by Israeli forces since October 2023, with many still arbitrarily detained, including Dr Hussam Abu Safiyeh, who UN experts say has been subjected to torture.
+- At least 309 healthcare workers have been detained by Israeli forces since October 2023, with many still arbitrarily detained, including Dr Hussam Abu Safiyeh, who UN experts say has reportedly been subjected to torture.
 (WHO / UN)

 Healthcare services still face dangerous shortages due to lack of aid entry:

-- There are still no fully functional hospitals in Gaza.
+- As of 30 March there are no fully functional public hospitals in Gaza.
 Roughly half of all hospitals are not operational.
 (WHO)

-- 46% of medical items, 53% of essential medicines and 67% of medical consumables are at zero-stock (MoH, Gaza Health Cluster Meeting on 16 March 2026)
+- 53% of essential medicines and 67% of medical consumables are at zero-stock (MoH, Gaza Health Cluster on 16 March 2026)

 - 90 hospital generators are now completely out of service; 38 continue to operate with critically limited fuel supplies; 11 require urgent maintenance, contingent upon the availability of essential spare parts.
 All remaining generators are at imminent risk of failure.
 (MoH press release 29 March)